albertz/RemoteControl/TechnicalDescription.md

 ## Why?

 The intention is to use services such as [Dropbox](https://www.dropbox.com/) or [Google Drive](https://drive.google.com/).
-This has the advantage that an existing infrastructure which works good can be reused and this project doesn't need to introduce an own server infrastructure.
+This has the advantage that an existing infrastructure which works well can be reused and this project doesn't need to introduce an own server infrastructure.

 ## Overview